CustomsBridge/nextcloud-synapse/README.md

 # nextcloud-synapse

 At Customs bridge we spent some time linking together great pieces of software in order to build our daily working tools.
-It is called nextcloud-synaype as it mainly relies on Nextcloud and Synapse (which is a Matrix server implementation).
+It is called nextcloud-synapse as it mainly relies on Nextcloud and Synapse (which is a Matrix server implementation).

 By reading through this README and acting when asked for, you should have a working solution in 30 minutes or less.
 PRs are welcome if they simplify the project and make it less complicated to setup.
-For example a setup script.
+For example a setup script.<br/>
 If you are looking for more adavanced options regarding synapse setup, head over this [nice Ansible playbook](https://github.com/spantaleev/matrix-docker-ansible-deploy)

 # Setup

 First ensure you have git, docker, and docker-compose installed on your server.
 We take the asumption you own a server/cloud server with at least 4GB memory.
 It may work with less though.
-You must also possess a domain name (`domain.name`) in the bellow config.
+You must also possess a domain name (`domain.name` in the bellow config).
 You must be able to create subdomains and own the DNS in order to redirect via `A` and `AAAA` records the trafic to your server.

 ## clone repo
 run `git clone https://github.com/CustomsBridge/nextcloud-synapse.git`